thelfer/tfel/docs/web/StandardElastoViscoPlasticityBrick-PorousPlasticity.md

   of nucleation laws and material failure.
 - Extend the [`StandardElastoViscoPlasticity` brick](https://thelfer.github.io/tfel/web/StandardElastoViscoPlasticityBrick.html)
-  to this class of behaviours, allowing a declarative syntax similar as:
+  to this class of behaviours, allowing a declarative syntax similar to:

 ~~~~{.cxx}
 @Brick "StandardElastoViscoPlasticity" {